8 HVAC Safety Hazards to Avoid: A Technician's Guide to Safety Standards

 1. Electrical Hazards

-As an HVAC technician, you are required to handle electrical wiring.
-When on a job, it’s critical to de-energize all equipment before performing routine inspections, tests, repairs, and other servicing procedures.
+HVAC work requires handling electrical wiring.
+When on a job, techs must de-energize all equipment before performing routine inspections, tests, repairs, and other servicing procedures.

-Start by turning off the power to the corresponding circuit in the breaker panel.
-This way, there will be no electricity flowing through the HVAC system.
+Turn off power to the corresponding circuit in the breaker panel.

-Before performing the work, test the circuit with a meter that is properly rated for the type of circuit you’re testing to determine if it’s still energized or not.
+Before performing the work, test the circuit with a meter that is properly rated for the type of circuit you’re testing to determine if it’s still energized.

 2. Chemical Exposure